cliveleehere/cliveleehere.github.io/_posts/2019-02-01-new-website.md

 Some of the downsides to this approach have been:

 1. While Jekyll is easy to setup, making it look nice takes some time.
-2. Each Jekyll theme is setup slightly differently, and you might as override everything.
+2. Each Jekyll theme is setup slightly differently, and you might as well override everything.
 3. If you don't have frontend experience, there's some additional terminology and setup.
 4. Writing in Markdown, while straight-forward, isn't a very great writing experience, e.g. no spellcheck.
 Any maybe I just need to use a better IDE/plugin?

-As an amusing example of additional setup required, while setting up one of the dependencies for Jekyll (gem or bundler?), some how the `ls` command in terminal lost colors for different files and directory types.
-I had directories show up in biege, media as purple, etc. I got the colors back, eventually, but yes, it was annoying.
+As an amusing example of additional setup required, while setting up one of the dependencies for Jekyll (gem or bundler?), somehow the `ls` command in terminal lost colors for different files and directory types.
+I had directories show up in biege, media as purple, etc. I had to manually set the colors again, but it was annoying.

 If anyone stumbles on here, and are curious in learning more about what I used, check out: